keithrob/proxyprobe/README.md

 Two usual suspects are:

--   UNABLE_TO_VERIFY_LEAF_SIGNATURE: This is usually indicates that your proxy is expressing a self signed certificate.
+-   UNABLE_TO_VERIFY_LEAF_SIGNATURE: This is usually indicates that your proxy is expressing a self signed certificate or that the CA you supplied (i.e. --CAFILE) file isn't understood.
+CA files for Node need to be in PEM format (for windows users this is Base64 encoded).
     You can bypass this in your code by unsetting [rejectUnauthorized](https://nodejs.org/api/https.html#https_https_request_options_callback).
+    Please do not unset rejectUnauthorized in production code as you are blindly trusting every certificate your target(s) is expressing.

 -   UNABLE_TO_GET_ISSUER_CERT_LOCALLY: The usually indicates that your proxy is MITMing you and that you need to trust its CA signing certificate.
 One way to do this at the process